polkadot-developers/substrate-docs/content/md/en/docs/design/index.md

 In [Runtime development](/fundamentals/runtime-development), you learned that Substrate provides a modular and flexible approach to blockchain development that enables you to focus on defining the **application** or **business logic** you want to implement.
 With Substrate, you can reuse common components and compose an upgradeable runtime with prebuilt or customized modules.
-So, with all of this flexibility, one of the most daunting questions might be:
+So, with all of this flexibility, one of the most daunting questions might be what to buiild.

-**What you can build with these tools?**
+## What you can build with these tools?

 Virtually anything is possible, but it’s important to keep in mind that a blockchain is a resource-constrained environment.
 Depending on your project, there might be many design decisions you have to make along the way.
 If you’re starting small, your first decision might be whether to design a **smart contract** or a **pallet**.
 If you have a grander vision, you might need to consider whether what you want to you build is best delivered as an independent **solo chain** or would benefit from the shared security and liveness guarantees of a **parachain**.

+## What are your goals?

 Before diving into whether you should build a smart contract, an application-specific pallet, a fully customized runtime, or a custom node infrastructure, you should consider the goals of your project and how it benefits users as a blockchain project.